 Chase provides some clarification on what is included or excluded in each category.

-• Department Stores: Click here for the list of merchants included and merchants not included in the Department Store category.
+• Department stores: Here is a list of merchants included and merchants not included in the Department Store category.
 Purchases made on a merchants website are included.
 The Department Store category does not include supercenters, discount stores, or specialty stores (i.e. stores that sell primarily one line of products such as shoe stores, pet stores, electronics stores, clothing stores) except for purchases made with these merchants using Chase Pay (a 5% category).
 If a merchant is not on the list, you will not earn bonus rewards.
 Department Store gift card purchases outside of the specific Department Store are excluded and will not earn bonus rewards.

-• Chase Pay: Includes purchases made using your Freedom card with your Chase Pay mobile wallet during check out.
-Eligible purchases only qualify for a total of 5% Cash Back rewards; purchases using Chase Pay at other current 5% quarterly categories will be awarded a total of 5% Cash Back rewards on up to $1,500 in combined purchases.
+• Chase Pay: Includes purchases made using your Freedom card with your Chase Pay digital wallet during check out.
+Eligible purchases only qualify for a total of 5% Cash Back rewards; purchases using Chase Pay at other current 5% quarterly categories will be awarded a total of 5% Cash Back rewards on up to $1500 in combined purchases.
+Here is a list of places where Chase Pay is accepted.

 Don’t Forget to Activate

 Please note, that in order to earn the 5% you must activate the offer each quarter (by text, email or other methods).
 If you have a Chase Freedom and have signed up for email reminders you should have already received an email asking you to activate this quarter’s categories.
 If you have not yet activated the 5% for this quarter, you can register now or any time during the registration period and earn the full 5% for the entire quarter retroactively.
-Registration for this current quarter ends on December 14, 2018.
+Registration for this 4th quarter of 2019 has already started and ends on December 14, 2019.

 How to Maximize the 5% Bonus